Today in Tribe History: April 19, 1969

 Azcue had spent seven years in Cleveland after time in Cincinnati and Kansas City.
 An All-Star catcher in 1968, he played sparingly with the Sox before being dealt to the California Angels.
 He would also log eleven games with the Milwaukee Brewers to end his MLB career in 1972.

-Romo was originally signed by Cleveland but was lost to Los Angeles in the Rule 5 draft.
-He was returned to the Indians and spent the 1968 season with the club and three games of the 1969 season before the trade.
-He remained with the Red Sox for 1969 and 1970, then spent a pair of seasons with the Chicago White Sox and San Diego Padres.
-After returning to play in Mexico for seven seasons, he returned to the Majors in 1982 for 15 games with the Dodgers.
+Romo was effective for the Tribe in 1968 and three games of the 1969 season before the trade.
+He remained with the Red Sox for two years before a pair of seasons with the Chicago White Sox and San Diego Padres.
+After returning to play in Mexico for seven seasons, he found his way back to the Majors in 1982 for 15 games with the Dodgers.

 “Hawk” Harrelson, an All-Star for the Sox in ’68 while leading the league in RBI, hit 27 homers and drove in 84 RBI in his first season in Cleveland.
-He was limited to just 17 games in 1970 after breaking his leg in spring training and 52 the next year and he retired to play professional golf.
+He was limited to just 17 games in 1970 after breaking his leg in spring training and 52 the next year before retiring to pursue a professional golf career.
 He has since become a well-known voice on White Sox broadcasts.

 Cleveland became the fifth city in the big league career for the lefty Pizarro, a two-time All-Star for the White Sox in 1963 and 1964.
 He stayed with the Indians for 48 appearances but was purchased by Oakland before season’s end.
 He spent parts of the next four years back in Chicago with the Cubs before 15 games with Houston in 1973 and seven games back in Pittsburgh in 1974.